psychemist/Computer-Programming-Free-Resources/README.md

 - #### Learning to Learn
   It is important that you go through these two courses, even if you do not buy them or apply for financial aid to access the full versions with assignments and a certificate.
 I cannot overstate how important they were in opening my eyes to what exactly I wanted to do with my brain, and undoing the damage of the traditional school system.
-  I'll shut up now.
+Okay, I'll shut up now.

   1. [Learning How to Learn](https://coursera.org/learn/learning-how-to-learn)
   2. [Mindshift](https://coursera.org/learn/mindshift)